ventus-ag/docs/_docs/tutorials/tekton-pipelines.md

 {: .no_toc }
 ---

-{% include alert.html type="info" title="Tekton is a Kubernetes-native pipeline resource" content="The Tekton Pipelines project provides Kubernetes-style resources for declaring CI/CD-style pipelines." %}
+**Tekton** is a Kubernetes-native pipeline resource" content="The Tekton Pipelines project provides Kubernetes-style resources for declaring CI/CD-style pipelines.

-{% include alert.html type="info" title="Knative is a Kubernetes-based platform to deploy and manage modern serverless workloads." content="Knative components build on top of Kubernetes, abstracting away the complex details and enabling developers to focus on what matters." %}
+**Knative** is a Kubernetes-based platform to deploy and manage modern serverless workloads.
+Knative components build on top of Kubernetes, abstracting away the complex details and enabling developers to focus on what matters.

-{% include alert.html type="info" title="Goal of this tutorial" content="In this tutorial we will use Kubernetes, Knative, Tekton Pipelines, Dashboard and Webhooks extension to configure CI?CD with your GitHub repository." %}
+In this tutorial we will use Kubernetes, Knative, Tekton Pipelines, Dashboard and Webhooks extension to configure CI?CD with your GitHub repository.

 ## Table of contents
 {: .no_toc .text-delta }